About Us Contact Shop

 As soon as it drops down to the cooler temperatures, I throw on my wooly, thick socks and whip out the hot water bottle!

-This butternut squash soup is absolutely delicious and very simple to make.
+This butternut squash soup recipe is absolutely delicious and very simple to make.
 It also has some of my favorite ingredients in it namely, butternut squash, thyme, coconut milk, garlic, a scotch bonnet (which really takes this recipe up a notch), and much more!

-Vegan Butternut Squash Soup Recipe
+Butternut Squash Soup

-Cook Time: 50 minutes
+Total Time 50 minutes

 Ingredients